mozerpol/NotesFromLearning/README.md

 In the above 5-step pipeline, it takes five clock cycles to go through all the steps in the pipeline.
 In other words, executing one instruction take 5 clock cycles, because instruciotn must go to through all five steps.
 However, due to the simultaneous operation of all stages of the pipeline, 5 instructions are executed simultaneously, each at a different stage of execution.
 This means that processor starts and stops one instruction every one clock cycle and *statistically* executes the one instruction in every clock cycle.
 Each stage from the pipeline does less work compared to a single logic, so it can do it faster - with greater frequency - so by increasing the number of stages additionally, it can achieve ever higher operating frequencies.

+Features of the stream architecture:
+- instructions are executed "overlapped" (but not in parallel!).
+The execution of the next instruction begins before the current instruction finishes executing.
+- Each block of processor is used on each clock cycle, processing different phases of different instructions.
+- The execution time for all instructions must be the same.
+If the instruction can be executed earlier, the processor must wait to complete instruction.
+- The performance grows in a pipeline architecture over traditional architecture are proportional to the number of instruction phases.

 Nice link about pipelining [18.12.2020]: https://cs.stanford.edu/people/eroberts/courses/soco/projects/2000-01/risc/pipelining/index.html

 last page: 21